Scoring and Rescoring

 Communication ratings reflect the degree to which communication competencies are met and range from (1) Unacceptable, (2) Marginal Unacceptable, (3) Marginal Acceptable, and (4) Acceptable.
 Communication ratings, used only for interactive stations, use a standardized rubric addressing a candidate’s understanding of and response to the patient’s feelings and needs, coherence of the interview (interaction), and verbal and non-verbal expression.

 After an examination, all results are verified before being sent to candidates.
-Following the examination, a comprehensive psychometric review of all items is undertaken and items or stations that fail to meet minimum psychometric criteria are further reviewed and potentially deleted from scoring for all candidates.
-A candidate’s total raw score is calculated by the addition of all ratings across all stations and This raw score is then converted to a scaled score for the purposes of fail reporting.
+A comprehensive psychometric review of all items is undertaken.
+Items or stations that fail to meet minimum psychometric criteria are further reviewed and potentially deleted from scoring for all candidates.
+A candidate’s total raw score is calculated by the addition of all ratings across all stations.
+This raw score is then converted to a scaled score for reporting.

 Fail results undergo increased review.
-The results of all failed candidates are reviewed by a panel of at least three (3) optometrists to ensure that the score resulted from that candidate’s performance and not any other extraneous factor determined by the panel to be relevant.
-If an extraneous factor during the exam (e.g. documented in writing at the exam site in the form of an Incident Report) had an impact on the results of an individual candidate, scoring is adjusted for that candidate to establish a fair and valid result.
+The results of all failed candidates are reviewed by a panel of at least three optometrists to ensure that the score resulted from that candidate’s performance and not any other extraneous factor determined by the panel to be relevant.
+If an extraneous factor during the exam (e.g. documented in writing at the exam site in the form of an Incident Report) had an impact on the results of an individual candidate.
+In that case, scoring is adjusted for that candidate to establish a fair and valid result.